starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/user_auth.rst

 Storage maps
 ------------

-Suppose that instead of maintaining one global variable ``balance``, we would like to have a balance for each user (users will be identified by their STARK public keys).
+Suppose that, instead of maintaining one global variable ``balance``, we would like to have a balance for each user (as identified by their STARK public key).

-Our first task will be to change the ``balance`` storage variable to a map from public key (user) to balance
+Our first task is to change the ``balance`` storage variable to a map from public key (user) to balance
 (instead of a single value).
-This can be done by simply adding an argument:
+This can be achieved by adding an argument:

 .. tested-code:: cairo balance_map